RockSolidOP/ExtractionPipeline/docs/01-High-Level-Technical-Overview.md

 # Extraction Pipeline — High‑Level Technical Overview

 This project provides a Streamlit UI that classifies pages of a PDF and routes them to the appropriate extraction engine, then aggregates results into a single JSON artifact.
+The UI is thin; orchestration lives in the application layer.

 - Inputs: one uploaded PDF per run.
 - Core steps: ML page classification → page pairing and routing → extraction (Azure/Reducto/local template) → combined JSON.